optimalpse/optimalpse.github.io/content/authors/abdullah/_index.md

   - Graduate Students
 ---

-Graduated with a BSc degree in chemical engineering and MEng in engineering management from King Fahd University of Petroleum & Minerals (KFUPM).
-His research aspires to support the realization of global sustainability objectives using advanced analytics.
-It involves the investigation of various data-driven optimization techniques to decarbonize existing energy networks, drive their performance to achieve net-zero targets, and plan the transition toward developing clean/low-carbon energy hubs.
+Abdullah is a second-year PhD candidate committed to advancing global sustainability goals through advanced analytics.
+His research focuses on data-driven optimization techniques designed to decarbonize energy networks, enhance their performance to meet net-zero targets, and facilitate the transition towards clean and low-carbon energy hubs.
+Prior to pursuing his PhD, Abdullah accumulated seven years of industrial experience across various sectors of the energy industry.